ShubhamJayswal/CSIRO-STEM/README.md

 # Project Description

-This project is a web application meant for year 11 and year 12 students to help them introduce and use STEM based learning.
+This project is a web application meant for year 11 and year 12 students to help introduce and help them understand STEM based learning.